mdsadique2/we-transfer-progress-spinner/README.md

 - I have used a boiler-plate of my own
 - i18n support added, need improvement though
 - Radial progress component was created to show progress
+- For internationalization, i18next plugin has been used

 ## Code details in `SRC` directory